caquillo07/odin_raylib_block_game/README.md

-# Odin Tetris Clone Game Using Raylib
+# Odin Block Game Using Raylib

-This repo contains the implementation of a clone of the classic game Tetris using the Raylib library, the goal of the project was to learn/practice the basics of game programming and the Odin language.
+This repo contains the implementation of a game inspired by the classic game Tetris using the Raylib library, the goal of the project was to learn/practice the basics of game programming and the Odin language.

 This project does not follow best practices and is not intended to be a production ready game,